What is the community mental health transformation?

-The programme is implementing nine new Community Mental Health teams, who will work with service users to ensure that people in the county have access to care in their local area.
+The programme has implemented nine Community Mental Health teams, who work with service users to ensure that people in the county have access to care in their local area.
 The nine new teams are based in GP areas and deliver personalised care offering a wide-range of support within a small area.

-The new service is designed to improve our service users experience of mental health care and improve access and pathways to community mental health services.
+The programme, which started in April 2021, is designed to improve our service users experience of mental health care and improve access and pathways to community mental health services.

 Why is the programme being carried out now?